Blogs

 Step 2: Assess Your Available Space

 Be honest about your timeline.
 Recovering from surgery?
 Rent a portable ramp for six months.
-If permanent disability, then invest in quality.
+If the disability is permanent, then invest in quality.
 According to the CDC, over 13.7% of adults have mobility difficulties.
-TCP Building Corp does both rentals and permanent installs.

 Step 4: Select Your Ramp Material

-Aluminium ramps cost more up front but save money long-term.
+Aluminum ramps cost more up front but save money long-term.
 No rust.
 No rot.
 No maintenance.
-Wood costs less now, but you need to spend $200-500 yearly on maintenance.
-Massachusetts gets 45-50 inches of snow annually.
-That moisture destroys wood fast.
+Wood ramps cost less now, but you'll spend $200 to $500 yearly on upkeep.
+Massachusetts gets 45 to 50 inches of snow annually.
+That moisture, plus the dew and rain, destroys wood fast.

 Custom HTML/CSS/JAVASCRIPT